fix8mt/conjure_enum/README.md

   - scoped and unscoped enums
   - enum **aliases**
   - **gaps**
-  - anonymous and namespaced enums and types.
+  - anonymous and named namespaced enums and types.
 - ***Simple & Easy to Use***:  Class-based approach with intuitive syntax.
 - ***Convenient***:  `enum_bitset` offers an enhanced `std::bitset`.
 - ***Useful***:  `conjure_type` lets you obtain the type string of _any type!_